DerBrunoIR/nBody/README.md

 # N-Body simulation

-This is the final version of the [nbody](https://en.wikipedia.org/wiki/N-body_simulation) simulation I made in my first year at my university.
-The original write up of my group, that also covers the amazing unity implementation of my group buddy using hsl shader language instead of cuda, can be found [here](https://www.mintgruen.tu-berlin.de/mathesisWiki/doku.php?id=ws2122:nbody:n-body-simulation).
+My groupe mate Lennart and decided to implement a solver for the [nbody](https://en.wikipedia.org/wiki/N-body_simulation) problem, using euler iteration, as our free project.
+Mathesis is a course for beginners to learn programming in python and includes a project of choice as final homework.
 We both developed individually a nbody simulation using different technologies.

+The original write up of my group, that also covers the amazing unity implementation from Lennart using hsl shader language and Unity instead of cuda and python, can be found [here](https://www.mintgruen.tu-berlin.de/mathesisWiki/doku.php?id=ws2122:nbody:n-body-simulation).
+At that time, python was the language I knew the best and I wanted to explore associated limitations.

 By trying to extend the render pipeline I learned a lot about parallel computing and structuring software projects.